 You have no excuse not to do self-reflection.
 This is because you can do it in 5 minutes.
 Deep self reflection lasts around 30 minutes.

-The most extreme form of self reflection is when you do Dopamine Fasting, which I already did and shared my experience by writing an an article.
+The most extreme form of self reflection is when you do Dopamine Fasting, which I already did, and shared my experience by writing an article.
 Dopamine fasting takes a whole day but the amount of self-reflection you can do is extreme and deep.
 If you are interested in my experiences during dopamine fasting, here is my article explaining my experiences during the said period: Dopamine Fasting Experience